Persuade Ethically

 Receivers rely on honest information to evaluate claims and make good decisions.
 Therefore, they expect the truth in persuasive appeals.

 Unethical influencers, however, can resort to deception to achieve their instrumental goal.
 Deception is an unethical attempt to induce agreement by making an untruthful case.
-Deception can serve the purpose of making an alternative appear better than it really is or supporting a claim when there is not sufficient support.
+Deception can make an alternative appear better than it really is or support a claim when there is insufficient support.
 There are three primary types of deception common in business.

 Lying occurs when an unethical influencer presents false claims and/or evidence as true.
 An example of lying is knowing that a product breaks after three months of use but telling your receiver that it will last five years.